virgiliolino/Either/README.md

 30 for ....
 ```

-Notice the number increasing by 10.
-This, because I could at something between the lines, I'd have done like this:
+Notice the number increasing by 9.
+This, because I could add something between the lines, I'd have done like this:
 ```
 10 print "hello"
-15 print "world"
 20 let a = 5
 30 for ...
+15 print "world"
 ```
-then it was enough to write **renum** to have again a distance of 9 between each line.
+then it was enough to write **renum** to have again a distance of 9 between each line and reorder the line number 15 between the 10 and the 20.

-To **go** to a different line we could just write goto and the line number.
+To **go to**  a different line we could just write goto and the line number.

-Then arrived the wonderful Quick Basic.
-It had two main advantages: the possibility to save in EXE, and not anymore line numbers!
+After some years it arrived the wonderful Quick Basic.
+It had two main advantages: the possibility to save to EXE(I didn't called it compilation), and not anymore line numbers!
 From now on a goto could be referred not anymore to a line number, but to a label.
 To me it was a wonderful abstraction, instead of writing ```goto 10```, I could just give more sense to my code by doing for example something like ```goto :error```

 Nowadays, 50 years after the letter *Go To Statement Considered Harmful* Edsger Dijkstra's, we just stopped using GOTO or at least we think we did.
 We found many alternatives to do that dirty job in a formally cleaner way.
 For example we introduced the concept of *Exceptions*.
 It works wonderfully for operating systems, and should have remained on that lower level, handled by the OS in case of exceptional events not found during the compilation phase, like a division by zero.
 We mixed that concept with high level concerns to micromanage the execution flow increasing the complexity of the code.
 We're determining not just how a problem should be solved, but also trying to impose a temporal correlation of every module in the code.
 Every time it make sense the order of execution of one or more instructions, we're talking about **complexity caused by control**.